-Spring marches onward amid damp and dreary days, with climatologists predicting another wet planting season comparable to 2019.
-And while every producer knows that Mother Nature is a fickle fiend even on good days, the NOAA National Weather Service is calling for hot and wet months March through July of 2020.
+Spring marches onward amid damp and dreary days, and it’s possible that we’ll have another wet one this season.
+And while every producer knows that Mother Nature is a fickle fiend even on good days, the NOAA National Weather Service is calling for hot and wet months March through July.
 And yet, the crops need planting nonetheless, even if we’re forced into planting in wet soil.

 Whether this will or will not be a continuing trend in terms of climate change remains to be seen.
 In the meantime, consider there are some early season tips to keep in mind if facing a wet planting season.

 Soil samples are especially important if your fields have been flooded over and moving water has been involved.
 Lands near large creeks or rivers can undergo rapid shifts in soil nutrients, and even composition over time if enough motion has been involved.
 Check with your local extension educator and co-op to see if other neighboring landowners have been affected as well.